-Amtrak is scheduled to activate PTC on the 104 mile Harrisburg Line in February.
+In early 2016, Amtrak activated PTC on the 104-mile Harrisburg Line.

 Amtrak has also installed and is operating PTC along the 97 miles of track it owns in Michigan and Indiana, where PTC was introduced in 2002.

 Amtrak is working on installation of PTC on other lines, including the 60 mile Springfield line (where a major double-tracking project funded by the state of Connecticut is underway), the 105 mile Hudson line between Poughkeepsie and the Schenectady area (leased by Amtrak), and the 135 mile Dearborn-Kalamazoo segment of the Michigan line owned by Michigan, as well as the Chicago Union Station terminal areas.